- You must be 21 years of age or older.

 - Each guest will be required to sign a waiver upon entry.

-- You must clean up your dog's messes.
+- You must clean up your dog’s #2 messes.
 Pee, poop and spit ups are no big deal.
 We just ask that you help clean up after them so that all pups and pet owners can fully enjoy their Barx Parx experience in a clean, odor-free environment.
+If you bag it, we will come behind you and mop it up right away.

-- Any bullying, cornering, excessive snarling, fighting, biting, bleeding or excessive barking, (even when playing) means it's time to go for the day.
-Dogs won't stop themselves, so we need your help to keep them safe.
+- Any excessive hyperness, pestering, bullying, cornering, excessive snarling, fighting, biting, bleeding or excessive barking, (even when playing) means it’s time to go for the day.
+Sometimes dogs won’t stop themselves, so we need your help to keep them safe.
 While every dog communicates differently, there are some very easy things to watch for to make sure safe play is maintained.
 Check out this helpful guide!

 - No other animals are permitted in the facility.

-- Doors and gates must always close behind you.
+- Doors and gates must always close and latch behind you.

 - Dogs showing any signs of aggression must be leashed and immediately removed from the park.
 It’s always better to be safe than sorry!
 We understand that everyone has a bad day sometimes.
 If you know your pup is already anxious, stressed out or on edge that day, it’s best to stay home and visit Barx Parx on a later date.

 - We are a completely enclosed, indoor facility that is designed for a relaxed, safe level of play.
 Excessive and/or focus barking is not allowed in our confined environment.
-Even when playing, the "talking" can frenzy other dogs and stress out the entire space.
+Even when playing, the “talking” can frenzy other dogs and stress out the entire space.
 As soon as one dog starts barking, many others follow, and the mood changes very quickly!
 We understand that some dogs play in this manner, but for an indoor space, it can create anxiety for the other pups.
-You must be able to quiet your dogs down, redirect their attention and demonstrate full control.
+You must be able to quiet your dogs down and demonstrate that you can redirect their attention in a positive way.

 - Barx Parx offers beer, cider, wine, coffee, tea, energy drinks, soda, sports drinks and water to quench your thirst.
-Plastic cups will be provided to easily transfer glass bottled beverages into.
-Non-chocolate snacks will also be available including nachos & cheese, pretzels, chips, cookies, nuts, jerky and candy.
-Beverages can go anywhere, but all snacks and dog treats must stay in the on-leash, bar area only.
-You're also more than welcome to bring your own food, but consume at your own risk!
+Non-chocolate snacks will also be available including chips, cookies, jerky and candy.
+Beverages can go anywhere, but all snacks, food and dog treats must stay in the on-leash, bar area only.
+You’re also more than welcome to bring your own food, but consume at your own risk!

 |APPROPRIATE BEHAVIOR||INAPPROPRIATE BEHAVIOR|